cookiecutter/cookiecutter-django/docs/3-deployment/deployment-on-pythonanywhere.rst

 .. note:: The AWS details are not required if you're using whitenoise or the built-in PythonAnywhere static files service, but you do need to set them to blank, as above.

+.. note:: If you are using S3, the bucket also needs to allow public reads of the ``static`` prefix, otherwise your static files will return a ``403``.
+See :ref:`cloud-storage`.

 Database setup
 --------------